B4ttleMast0r/AutoHotkey-Scripts/defocus_by_B4ttleMast0r/README.txt

 		4. extra info: click "Pause Script" to temporarily pause the script.
-Click it again later to resume the script click "Edit this Script" to edit the script if you know what you're doing ( Tutorial: https://autohotkey.com/docs/Tutorial.htm ) click "Reload this Script" to apply changes you made to the script while it was running
+Click it again later to resume the script click "Edit this Script" to edit the script if you know what you're doing ( Tutorial: https://autohotkey.com/docs/Tutorial.htm ) I recommend using the Notepad++ Text Editor: https://notepad-plus-plus.org/ click "Reload this Script" to apply changes you made to the script while it was running
+		5. if you can't use this Method, for example because a program locks you from seeing the symbols or you don't want to focus something else than your currently focused program, you can also use the secret F7+F4 Hotkey.
+		Stops the Script completely.
 Help:
 	If you have Problems with my Hotkey Program, feel free to contact me on Discord ( BattleMaster#5412 ) AutoHotkey Help: Do steps 1 and 2 of "Stopping the Script" ( above ), then click "Help"